vithaluntold/accute1/replit.md

 ### System Architecture

 #### UI/UX Decisions
-The UI is inspired by Linear and Notion, utilizing the Carbon Design System.
+The UI/UX is inspired by Linear and Notion, utilizing the Carbon Design System.
 It features a Porsche-to-Pink gradient, specific fonts (Orbitron, Inter, Fira Code), a collapsible sidebar, top navigation, card-based dashboards, and data tables.
 It is implemented as a responsive Progressive Web App (PWA).

 #### Technical Implementations
 The frontend uses React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
-The backend is Node.js, Express, and TypeScript.
-Data is stored in PostgreSQL (Neon) via Drizzle ORM.
-Authentication uses JWT and bcrypt, with AES-256 encryption, RBAC, rate limiting, and SQL injection prevention.
+The backend is built with Node.js, Express, and TypeScript.
+PostgreSQL (Neon) is used for data storage via Drizzle ORM.
+Authentication relies on JWT and bcrypt, complemented by AES-256 encryption, RBAC, rate limiting, and SQL injection prevention.
 AI integration supports OpenAI, Azure OpenAI, and Anthropic Claude.
 The platform is optimized for Replit's Cloud Run/Autoscale.

 #### Feature Specifications
-- **Multi-tenant Architecture**: Provides isolated data and distinct roles.
+- **Multi-tenant Architecture**: Isolated data and distinct roles.
 - **Role-Based Access Control**: Four-tier system (Super Admin, Admin, Employee, Client).
 - **Client Portal**: Dedicated interface for client interactions.
 - **AI Client Onboarding System**: Privacy-first, conversational, AI-driven onboarding.